Are-Jae/OwMyORM/README.md

 THEN the data for each of these routes is displayed in a formatted JSON WHEN I test API POST, PUT, and DELETE routes in Insomnia Core THEN I am able to successfully create, update, and delete data in my database

+## Installation

+- Run command "node server.js" in terminal

+## Functionality

+My app is currently not functioning as I seem to be having issues using sql on my local machine.
+I've uninstalled and reinstalled the program and cannot get it to initialize my server to test the app

+## Tutorial
+N/A